mia-platform/documentation/docs/development_suite/api-console/api-design/merge_collaboration.md

   </div>
 </div>

 In every section, navigate from one change to the following/previous one thanks to the related navigation buttons.
-If there are no changes in the current section the navigation buttons will be disabled.
+If there are no changes in the current section, the navigation buttons will be disabled.

 When you are satisfied with your merge simply press the _Confirm Merge_ button.